-Given the extra effort, resources, experience, risk, and often years of development work needed to competently conduct these operations, the cost reflects the additional expertise required.
+Given the effort, resources, experience, risk, and development work needed to competently conduct these operations, the cost reflects the additional expertise required.

 Drone data transformation includes all the expertise and requirements related to drone inspections, mapping, and surveying operations but also includes the additional requirement to produce a very specific client deliverable.